The Subtle Art of Creating a Minimalist Packing List for Females (And You’ll Still Be Photo Ready)

 10. Bring Hair Product

 Okay, I know you probably think I’m nuts but hear me out.
 Now I don’t mean a flat iron and a blow dryer.
-First of all, tons of hotels have blow dryers and secondly, ain’t nobody got
+First of all, tons of hotels have blow dryers and secondly, ain’t nobody got room in their carry on for that.

 What I Really Mean Is: